vicksbr/molecule-app/README.md

 This API provides core functionality necessary for most resource-oriented, data-driven applications.
 It is what you would get if you selected the following for your Molecule:

-- Language: TypeScript
+- Language - TypeScript
-- Package manager: NPM
+- Package manager - NPM
-- Renderer: React
+- Renderer - React
-- Documentation: TypeDoc
+- Documentation - TypeDoc
-- Testing: Jest
+- Testing - Jest
-- Logging: Loglevel
+- Logging - Loglevel
-- Platforms: Web
+- Platforms - Web
-- UI: Styled components
+- UI - Styled components
-- Themes: Light, Dark
+- Themes - Light, Dark
-- Deployment: Netlify
+- Deployment - Netlify

 To add the functionality you need for your own applications, visit [Molecule.dev](https://www.molecule.dev) and create your own Molecule.
 You'll receive a codebase similar to this one with all of the additional functionality you've selected, customized specifically for you.